Documentation Index

 }

-This is compatible with vertz/schema parsers.
+This is compatible with @vertz/schema parsers.
 Validation errors are automatically mapped to per-field errors.

 Manual field errors